 Moreover, if more and more people are clicking, then engagement rate goes higher, which improves quality score, and reduces the cost per click.
 In fact, a good CTR creates a ripple effect, producing a whole sequence of positive results.

-Sometime it may happen that you have followed all relevancy parameters and are getting decent number of engagement and clicks on your ads.
+Sometimes it may happen that you have followed all relevancy parameters and are getting a decent number of engagement and clicks on your ads.
 Even the quality scores are good.
 But you are paying the same CPC as before.